ionos-cloud/crossplane-provider-ionoscloud/docs/dbaas/postgrescluster.md

 			* description: If this value is supplied as ISO 8601 timestamp, the backup will be replayed up until the given timestamp.
 If empty, the backup will be applied completely.
 	* required properties:
 		* `backupId`
+* `instances` (integer)
+	* description: The total number of instances in the cluster (one master and n-1 standbys).
+	* format: int32
+* `ram` (integer)
+	* description: The amount of memory per instance in megabytes.
+Has to be a multiple of 1024.
+	* format: int32
+	* multiple of: 1024.000000
+* `synchronizationMode` (string)
+	* description: SynchronizationMode Represents different modes of replication.
+	* possible values: "ASYNCHRONOUS";"STRICTLY_SYNCHRONOUS";"SYNCHRONOUS"
-* `location` (string)
+* `backupLocation` (string)
-	* description: Location The physical location where the cluster will be created.
-This will be where all of your instances live.
-Property cannot be modified after datacenter creation.
-Location can have the following values: de/fra, us/las, us/ewr, de/txl, gb/lhr, es/vit.
+	* description: The S3 location where the backups will be stored.
-* `storageType` (string)
-	* description: The storage type used in your cluster.
-Value "SSD" is deprecated.
-Use the equivalent "SSD Premium" instead.
-	* possible values: "HDD";"SSD";"SSD Standard";"SSD Premium"
+	* possible values: "de";"eu-south-2";"eu-central-2"

 ### Required Properties